p1x3l101-10/im-thauming-so-hard-rn/README.md

 # How to install

-Import the unsup Prismlauncher component into an empty instance
+Import the unsup Prismlauncher component into an empty instance on version `1.12.2` with forge installed (unsup can change the forge version, so dont worry about getting the correct version)
 <details>
 <summary>How to install a custom component</summary>
 <br>